 Please note that sometimes after evaluating

-UIView subclass appearance from command line like this won't immediately update the UI. iOS usually waits until next run loop or any user event such as tap or swipe occurs on the app.
-You can force render server to update the display UI with following command.
+UIView subclass appearance from a command line like this won't immediately update the UI. iOS usually waits until the next run loop or any user event such as tap or swipe occurs on the app.
+You can force the render server to update the display UI with the following command.

 e (void)[CATransaction flush]

-Using this trick, even if you are not able to locate faulted view in the debugger, you can grab a suspicious address and change the appearance of corresponding view to provide a visual cue on screen
+Using this trick, even if you are not able to locate faulted view in the debugger, you can grab an address of a suspicious view and change its appearance to provide a visual cue on screen

 As you can see I have changed the background color of view for which constraints were breaking and now it appears like this.